 Example 3: Corn Farmer

-A farmer decides to hedge his crop of corn, this because of the constant fluctuation of its supply and demand, which then experiences price swings going in either direction during the summer.
+A farmer decides to hedge his crop of corn, because of the constant fluctuation of its supply and demand, which then experiences price swings going in either direction during the summer.

-So regardless of what the current price of corn is, and its forecasted price at harvest, the farmer goes ahead and plants his corn despite the forecasts, so he’s committed himself to growing the corn for the season.
+Regardless of what the current price of corn is, and its forecasted price at harvest, the farmer goes ahead and plants his corn despite the forecasts, so he’s committed himself to growing the corn for the season.

-There’s no longer the worry, that he could be wiped out by lower corn prices at harvest, while also giving him the opportunity of making additional profits from a higher corn price at harvest.
+There’s no longer the worry, he could be wiped out by lower corn prices at harvest, while also giving him the opportunity of making additional profits from a higher corn price at harvest.

-However, the hedge does introduce a risk to the farmer, this because he has committed to sell a certain amount of expected crop (bushels) at harvest.
+However, the hedge does introduce a risk to the farmer, because he has committed to sell a certain amount of expected crop (bushels) at harvest.

-If he happens to have a bad year which results in lower than expected yields, and thus not able to meet the quantity that he committed to, he’ll then need to purchase replacement crop at a lower price, this to equal his futures contract.
+If he happens to have a bad year which results in lower than expected yields, and thus not able to meet the quantity he committed to, he’ll then need to purchase replacement crop at a lower price, to equal his futures contract.

 Hedging Is All About Price Protection